Omegapy/MyBricksBreaker/README.md

 My Bricks Breaker
 -----------------------------------------------------------------------------------------------------------------------------

- My Bricks Breaker is a personel project in c++ and raylib.
+My Bricks Breaker is a personal project in c++ and raylib.

 The program is the base code or the foundation code for a bricks breaker game.
+It is not a full game, but you can use it to make your own Bricks Breaker game.

- Brick Breaker is an arcade game, the goal of game is to destroy Bricks by launching ball at them.
+A Brick Breaker is an arcade game, the goal of the game is to destroy Bricks by launching a ball at them.

  Alejandro Ricciardi (Omegapy)
  created date: 01/05/2023